 Midterm Election Watch predicts that Senators Bob Casey of Pennsylvania and Sheldon Whitehouse of Rhode Island will both hold onto their seats, while the Democratic Party will pick up two House seats in Pennsylvania.

-Join us next week as our series focuses on House and Senate Races in South Carolina, South Dakota, and Tennessee.We value your comments!
-Please weigh in on our comment section below.
+Join us next week as our series focuses on House and Senate Races in South Carolina, South Dakota, and Tennessee.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com